georgemarselis-nvi/libcertstore/README.md

 Add your cert-dependent services to the `Before=` line. `certstored` is not required -- this works on any systemd system.

 Non-systemd init systems (OpenRC, runit, s6) and BSD are not supported yet.
 Contributions welcome.

 ---

+## Addendum: SSH Key Rotation (Possible Future Direction)

+SSH key rotation today is decentralized and manual: generate a new key, push the new pubkey to every `authorized_keys` file, wait for the old key to age out everywhere, hope nothing was missed. `libcertstore` plus the PKCS#11 module described above is a plausible fix.

+OpenSSH's `ssh-agent` already supports PKCS#11 natively (`ssh-add -s <module.so>`), the same mechanism used for hardware tokens like a YubiKey.
+A `libcertstore`-backed module is functionally identical from the agent's point of view, just backed by the store instead of a physical token.

+This closes the loop with two things already in this design:

+- `certctl rotate` rotates the key in the store.
+The agent picks up the new identity via the PKCS#11 module on next session, no manual key file replacement on the client.
+- The new public key propagates via the `sshPublicKey` attribute defined in the LDAP v4 schema (see `ldap4_design_document.md`), served to every server's `AuthorizedKeysCommand`.

+End to end: store rotates the key, LDAP serves the new pubkey to every server, the client's `ssh-agent` gets the new identity through the PKCS#11 module.
+No file copied by hand at any point in the chain.

+Not yet scoped into a roadmap milestone.
+Noted here as a direction worth pursuing once the PKCS#11 module (0.8) exists.

+---